 Reasons for a Suspended Driver's License

-- Driving under the influence (DUI) conviction, or refusing to take a breathalyzer or other DUI/DWI test.
+- Driving under the influence (DUI) conviction, or refusing to take a breathalyzer or other test for intoxication.

 - Accumulation of unpaid traffic tickets or driving record points.